CANCELLED – HEF Regional Institute 2020

-The Holocaust Educational Foundation of Northwestern University (HEF of NU) and The Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes against Humanity at Western Washington University, are pleased to announce the first Regional Institute for the Study of the Holocaust.
-The inaugural Institute will be held on the campus of Western Washington University, May 10-12, 2019.
+The Holocaust Educational Foundation of Northwestern University (HEFNU) and The Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes against Humanity at Western Washington University, were pleased to announce the first Regional Institute for the Study of the Holocaust.
+The inaugural Institute was held on the campus of Western Washington University, May 10-12, 2019.

-HEF of NU is dedicated to advancing Holocaust education at the university level around the country and around the world.
-For 23 years, HEF of NU has offered a two-week Summer Institute on the Holocaust and Jewish Civilization.
-The Regional Holocaust Institute offers an opportunity for scholars new to HEF of NU, as well as those who have previously attended the Summer Institute, to expand their knowledge of the Holocaust.
-The Institute will focus on new topics in the field, cutting-edge research, and pedagogical practices.
-Like the Summer Institute, the Regional Institute brings outstanding scholars with expertise in particular topics and practices to serve as faculty and create an environment conducive to high-level learning and discussion.
+The Institute focused on new topics in the field, cutting-edge research, and pedagogical practices.
+Like the Summer Institute, the Regional Institute brought outstanding scholars with expertise in particular topics and practices to serve as faculty and create an environment conducive to high-level learning and discussion.

-The Inaugural Regional Institute is taught by leading scholars in History, Musicology, and German Studies.
-Topics center on themes related to teaching the Holocaust in the global age with a particular emphasis on the following: Antisemitism, Holocaust Education across the Curriculum, Holocaust Memorialization in Europe, Musical Witness and Holocaust Representation, the Mediterranean Jewish Experience during the Holocaust, and Queer Theory and Gender.
-Faculty are: Professors Sandra Alfers, Sarah Cushman, Beth Griech-Polelle, Devin Naar, Amy Wlodarski, and Sarah Zarrow.
+The Inaugural Regional Institute was taught by leading scholars in History, Musicology, and German Studies.
+Topics centered on themes related to teaching the Holocaust in the global age with a particular emphasis on the following: Antisemitism, Holocaust Education across the Curriculum, Holocaust Memorialization in Europe, Musical Witness and Holocaust Representation, the Mediterranean Jewish Experience during the Holocaust, and Queer Theory and Gender.
+Faculty were: Professors Sandra Alfers, Sarah Cushman, Beth Griech-Polelle, Devin Naar, Amy Wlodarski, and Sarah Zarrow.